AIFlowPlayer/StreakNet/README.md

 > **-f**: specify the experiment profile.
 > **--cache**: use RAM cache when training

+**Attention**:
-**Attention**: When you use the --cache option, the program will pre-load the dataset to RAM to accelerate the training process.
-Make sure your server has at least 25GB RAM space free to run this option.
-If your RAM space is not enough, please disable the --cache option, then the program will load data from the disk directly when need.
-But this often takes 10x more training time.
+(1) When you enable the --cache option, the program will preload the dataset into the RAM to accelerate the training process.
+Please ensure that your server has at least 25GB of free RAM space to use this option.
+If your RAM space is insufficient, please disable the --cache option.
+In that case, the program will load data directly from the disk when needed.
+However, this approach often results in 10 times longer training times.
+(2) The program will utilize CUDA to accelerate the training process.
+Please ensure that your server is equipped with at least one NVIDIA GPU with a graphics memory capacity of more than **2GB**.

 ```sh
 python tools/train.py -b 512 -d 1 -f exps/streaknet/streaknet_s.py